-Weather permitting we plan on starting the season on Saturday March 5th.
+Weather permitting we plan on starting the season on Saturday March 4th.
 The full schedule can be found under the documents tab on the left hand side of the home webpage.
-Please look for the PDF file- 2016 weekly schedule.
-Please note that during the first two weeks of the season we will only have practices during the weekend practice times.
+Please look for the PDF file- weekly schedule.

 The website and email are our primary communication channels.
 Always check the home page, your team page and your email for schedule information prior to heading to the fields, especially if you have any question about the weather.
 Emails are generated and sent for all changes to the schedule, and you can link your calendars online to your player(s) schedules through the website.
 It is vital that you have correct email addresses listed so that you receive our communications.
 You can add/edit/delete emails and other contact information by going to "Edit My Account" on the website and logging in to your account.

 Boys at all ages are required to play with full gear, which includes a stick, helmet (may be a hockey helmet), gloves, shoulder and arm pads, a cup and a mouth guard for boys 3rd - 8th.
 Girls at all ages are required to have a girls stick, face mask and mouth guard.

 For those of you who are new to the program, you may not know this but DHS appears to have its own polar vortex, primarily in March and April.
 Dress accordingly.
 Please add layers, it always feels 10-20 degrees colder on the oval than it does in your driveway.

 The DHS location is terrific for allowing us to be in one place for all of our home activities, but the traffic can be tough.
 Please allow for plenty of time to get your players to the fields.
 Plan on parking and walking the younger players to their fields, do not let them walk alone across the parking lots.
 Drive safely and pay attention as there are a lot of small bodies around.